 Fed Listens: Roundtable with El Paso community leaders

-This roundtable discussion focused on labor market conditions in the El Paso region and how local communities experience inflation and interest rates.
+This roundtable discussion focused on labor market conditions in the El Paso region and how local communities were experiencing inflation.
+View the recording and summary below.

-Participants included selected representatives from nonprofit service providers, education, workforce development, economic development, local philanthropy and business.
-They shared their perspectives in a conversation with the Dallas Fed's president, Lorie Logan, and other officials at our El Paso Branch.
+Roundtable participants included representatives from nonprofit service providers, education, workforce development, local philanthropy and business.
+They shared their perspectives in a conversation with the Dallas Fed’s president, Lorie Logan, and other officials at our El Paso Branch.

 Welcome remarks